How to Write a Resume for China – Tips for Global Job Seekers

 ExtrasNo photo neededNo photo (unless asked)Certificates, transcripts, references often includedPhoto, stamp/seal, certificates, references included

 ✅ Tip: Match the tone and format of the job market you’re targeting.
+This is essential when you tailor your resume for global roles, especially across China, the US, and Europe.

 ✅ Tip: First, clean up your Chinese resume.
-Then translate.
-Make sure each bullet:
+Then translate your Chinese resume carefully to make it stand out across borders.

 • Uses action verbs